You want smart political talk without the meltdowns?

 You got it.

-We we keep them, we keep them in our back pocket.
+We keep them in our back pocket.

-Did you did you ever poll Sean Hannity?
+Did you ever poll Sean Hannity?

 That's the question.